tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} [Parameter documentation](docapis_doc_parameters.html) typically includes a description, data type, min/max values, sample values, and optional/required usage. {{cb-end}}

+{{cb}} The [response documentation](docapis_doc_sample_responses_and_schema.html) provides both a sample response and schema.
+The response provides an example of what might be returned, while the schema defines all possible elements that might be returned and describes attributes such as data types and whether the elements are required or optional in the response. {{cb-end}}

 {{cb}} If there are pitfalls or other traps, gaps, and gotchas to avoid, these are noted in the documentation rather than hidden from the user.
 A section called ["Known Limitations"](/2010/12/16/known-limitations/) often contains this information.
 The documentation doesn't lie or mislead the user but rather is [transparent, honest, and helpful](/2017/07/13/transparency-in-documentation/) even if it means exposing the product's warts and revealing problems users will like encounter. {{cb-end}}

 {{cb}} If there are [limitations and thresholds](/learnapidoc/docapis_rate_limiting_and_thresholds.html) (e.g., max number of API calls, max file sizes, max string lengths, max/min parameter values, max server load), these limitations are called out in the docs. {{cb-end}}

 {{cb}} If a feature is available only in certain contexts (locales, languages,  platforms, roles, versions), that information is noted clearly in the feature.
-For example, a tool that is globally available but with feature limitations for some areas might have a label that says "US only," or "Enterprise Version Only," or it might have tabs that split the content into "Mac \| Windows \| Linux" steps. {{cb-end}}
+For example, an API that is only available for enterprise versions might have a label that says "Enterprise Version Only," or if only available for a particular platform, might say "Linux Only" or the equivalent. {{cb-end}}

 {{cb}} The documentation has a troubleshooting section (either standalone or included within the section/topic it relates to) that provides information on how to solve common problems.
 The troubleshooting information indicates where things might go wrong and how to fix them.
-In other words, the documentation doesn't just describe the happy path.
-The documentation steers users from the dark forest back to the happy path. {{cb-end}}
+In other words, the documentation doesn't just describe the happy path. {{cb-end}}

 </ul>